uiuc-focal-lab/ORL/README.md

 ### Main Experiments

-This graph shows the comparison between different reward labeling methods: Oracle True Reward, ORL, Latent Reward Model, and IPL with True Reward.
+Training log of learning with different methods on different datasets: Oracle True Reward, ORL, Latent Reward Model, and IPL with True Reward

 ![Graph 1](results/graphs/main_exp.png)

 ### Ablation Studies

-This graph demonstrates the impact of using datasets of different sizes on the performance of the reward labeling method.
+raining log of learning with a method on datasets of different sizes

 ![Graph 2](results/graphs/size.png)

-This graph illustrates the performance of the reward labeling method when different Offline RL algorithms are applied.
+Comparison between the learning efficiency of ORL combined with different standard offline RL algorithms

 ![Graph 3](results/graphs/algo.png)

-This graph showcases the effect of performing multiple Bernoulli samples to generate preference labels on the performance of the reward labeling method.
+Comparison between the cases where single or multiple preference labels are given to each pair of trajectories

 ![Graph 4](results/graphs/bernoulli.png)